MD & MD-PhD Entering Students

 Welcome to Boston University School of Medicine!

-We know you are as excited to join the BUSM community as we are to have you.
+We know you are as excited to join the BUSM community as we are to have you!
 Check out the information below which contains required forms and information for entering students.
 You will find links to housing, health and emergency contact forms, computer requirements, and much more.
-This information will help you meet the Compliance Requirements for Registration of Medical Students before the first day of class, Wednesday, August 2, 2017.
-Return to this page for updates between now and day one!
+This information will help you meet the Compliance Requirements for Registration of Medical Students before the first day of class August 1, 2022.

 White Coat Ceremony Registration